Welcome to today's edition of the Rush 24-7 podcast.

 The professor said, I was very disappointed the New York Times so badly mischaracterized my perspective, but fortunately, we now have blogs so that errors can be corrected, and I've posted my response there.

-He uh sent in an email statement from Tucson, where he's attending a conference after speaking with the Coloradoan by telephone.
+He sent in an email statement from Tucson, where he's attending a conference after speaking with the Coloradoan by telephone.

-In his blog post, the professor said the committee was supposed to investigate spatial as well as temporal trends of recent surface and tropospheric temperatures, which in the last version of the report that I saw, it failed to do.
+In his blog post, The professor said the committee was supposed to investigate spatial as well as temporal trends of recent surface and tropospheric temperatures, which in the last version of the report that I saw, it failed to do.

 In his post, he also disputed a line in the Times article that said he contends that changes in landscapes like the spread of agriculture in cities could explain many of the surface climate trends.

-Said this is a completely bogus statement of my conclusions on climate.
+He said, this is a completely bogus statement of my conclusions on climate.

 Now, the details, you know, not really all that relevant here.